christopher-tero/Restaurant_finder_01/README.md

 ## Random ##

 This selection will choose a restaurant for the user at complete random, regardless of cuisine, cost, or rating.

+## My Favorites ##

+This selection will return the users saved restaurants for all locations.